Road signs in Sweden

-Road signs in Sweden are regulated in Vägmärkesförordningen, VMF (2007:90), and are to be placed 2 metres from the road with the sign 1.6 m from the base for motorized roads.
-Except for route numbers, there are a maximum of three signs on a pole, with the most important sign at the top.
-All signs have a reflective layer added on selected parts of the sign as is custom in European countries; most larger signs also have their own illumination.
+Road signs in Sweden are regulated in the Traffic Sign Ordinance (2007:90) (VMF, Vägmärkesförordningen).

 Most signs are based on pictograms, with some exceptions like the prohibition-sign for stop at customs and signal and speed limit signs.

 If the sign includes text, the text is written in Swedish, except the stop sign, which is written in English ("STOP").

 Swedish road signs depict people with realistic (as opposed to stylized) silhouettes.

+All signs have a reflective layer added on selected parts of the sign as is custom in European countries; most larger signs also have their own illumination.

+The typeface used on Swedish road signs is Tratex.

 Major differences between Swedish and general European signs

 Like other countries in Europe, Swedish signs follow the Vienna Convention on Road Signs and Signals.

 Whereas European signs usually have white background on warning and prohibition signs, the Swedish signs have a yellow/orange colour.
 This is for the purpose of enhancing the visibility of the sign during the winter, as white signs would be hard to see in the snow.
 The prohibition signs have a red line across them if there is a symbol on them, not if it is a numeric value.
 General European prohibition signs do not usually have such a red line.
-Swedish warning and prohibition signs also have a thicker border than their European counterparts.
-Traffic signs in Slovenia and Finland are quite similar.
+Traffic signs in Iceland and Finland are quite similar.

 History

 Around 1930 some warning signs and prohibitory signs looking like today's signs with yellow background were introduced.
 The direction indication signs were however yellow with black text.
-Around 1965, there was a reform where the colour of those were changed to dark blue with white text.
-Around 1980, Sweden followed the Vienna convention rule that motorways should have a different colour, so green was introduced for them, and medium blue for ordinary roads.
+Around 1960, there was a reform where the colour of those were changed to dark blue with white text, together with a major road number reform.
+Around 1978, Sweden followed the Vienna convention rule that motorways should have a different colour, so green was introduced for them, and medium blue for ordinary roads.

 Private road direction sign

 The reason there is a sign indicating private road, is because they are not strictly private.
 A private road is a road that is not maintained by the state or municipality, but by a private person or association.
 An owner of a private road in Sweden can prohibit cars (but not people) from using the road.
 But if the state pays support for the maintenance, cars can't be prohibited.
 This is mostly the case if several families live along the road.
 Then they must form an association for it.
 The Swedish word for this kind of road is "enskild", that can be both translated to "private" and "individual".
-The background of the sign is yellow, indicating that the quality is often less good, and warning signs might be missing.
+The background of the sign is yellow, indicating that the quality is often poorer, and warning signs might be missing.
 Signs indicating roads owned by companies or leading to companies usually have white background instead.